AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/apps-and-their-modules.md

 keywords: connector
 navigation-topic: workfront-fusion-2-0
 title: Apps and their modules
-description: Adobe Workfront Fusion can connect to almost any web service.
-It is not limited to only the apps on this list.
-If the app you want to work with is not on this list, you can use the following modules to connect directly to the web service - EDIT ME.
+description: Adobe Workfront Fusion currently offers dedicated connectors for the apps on this list.
+If the app you want to work with is not on this list, you can connect to it using the HTTP, SOAP, or JSON modules.
 ---

 # Apps and their modules